What Do Freight and Cargo Inspector Do?

 - Time rolls of ships, using stopwatches.

-Below is a list of the skills most Freight and Cargo Inspectors say are important on the job.
+These are the skills Freight and Cargo Inspectors say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.